Vistaus/hamster/README.md

 * to prepare debian package
 * to star password text items
 * to handle memory leak (ask on stackoverflow)
+* to implement 'log' method with IF DEBUG statement

 ### Issues